(Repost from 10 years ago)

 - Camfed: 28 million girls are left out of school in sub-Saharan Africa.
 Camfed places girls at the center of a support network to help them overcome barriers to education.
 When a girl attends school, she will earn 25% more income and invest 90% of what she earns in her family.
 Her children will be 40% more likely to live past the age of 5.

-I can recommend the charties above as either I or a good friend or family member of mine personally knows the people involved and/or has seen that they use money very wisely and make money go a long way.
+I can recommend the charities above as either I or a good friend or family member of mine personally knows the people involved and/or has seen that they use money very wisely and make money go a long way.
 But there are many other wonderful charities and causes out there and a short Internet search will yield some great further ideas.
 You may want to choose a charity that offers videos, stories or photos to help your children connect with the children they’ll be helping.

 2. Talk about what your kids could do to earn money to help meet the needs of these needy children.